librenms/librenms/doc/Support/Cleanup-options.md

 days.

 **NOTE**: Please be aware that ```$config['rrd_purge']``` is NOT set by default.
-This option will remove any rrd files that have not been updated for the set amount of days automatically - only enable this if you are comfortable with that happening. (all active rrd files are updated every polling period)
+This option will remove any RRD files that have not been updated for the set amount of days automatically - only enable this if you are comfortable with that happening.
+(All active RRD files are updated every polling period.)

 # Ports Purge